ay-ay-vasilev/SDL2Game/README.md

 My plan:
 - Outline for actors?
+    * Understand what is a Surface
+    * Try to color non-transparent pixels black
+    * Bake multiple sprites into a single sprite ?
 - Ranged weapon for player.
 - Add a simple menu screen + UI system.
 - Add simple sounds.